pisv/gethandly.wiki-playground/Step-One.md

 }
 ```

-The idea behind this code is quite simple, actually.
-In response to
+The basic idea behind this code is quite simple, actually.
+In response
-a resource change event we update the Foo model by adding/removing
+to a resource change event we update the Foo model by either adding/removing
-child elements from the cached bodies or by evicting the element's
+child elements from the cached bodies or by altogether evicting the
-`Body` from the model cache (with all of its children).
+element's `Body` from the model cache (with all of its children).

 The test case will now pass.